Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-python-quickstart.md

 ## <a name="create-and-initialize-the-application"></a>Criar e inicializar a aplicação

-1. Criar um novo ficheiro de Python no seu IDE ou editor favorito e adicione as seguintes declarações de importação.
+1. Create a new Python file in your favorite IDE or editor, and add the following import statements.

     ```python
     from azure.cognitiveservices.search.videosearch import VideoSearchAPI